nandabritto/beer_rate/TESTING.md

 <p><img src="media/readme/unittests_ss/coverage_beer_app.jpg"></p>

++ **django_beerapp/views.py**

+    Uncovered lines on django_beeraap/views are related to pages error handling (400, 403,404 and 500 errors) for the entire platform.
+These functions were tested manually and no errors have been found.

 + **post/views.py**

-    The lines uncovered by unit tests on post/views.py refer to the update view function and are described in the bugs section in the readme.md.
+    The lines uncovered by unit tests on post/views.py refers to the update and delete views functions and are described in the bugs section in the readme.md.
 As this automated test was not done, manual tests were conducted to ensure that features were working as expected and without errors.

 + **django_beerapp/settings.py**